Docker Compose (OLake UI)

 If you require access to historical logs and job history, continue using the Legacy Setup.

-OLake supports encryption of source and destination configurations stored in the database.
+OLake Go supports encryption of source and destination configurations stored in the database.
 Configure the encryption key in docker-compose.yml:

 -